Chrissy Teigen Doesn’t Want To See Donald Trump’s Manhood, At All

 Chrissy Teigen has won the internet many times, but now her nearly 10 million Twitter followers have one more reason to gush about the Sports Illustrated swimsuit model’s sense of humor.
 Teigen is just months away from giving birth to her second child with husband John Legend, but the model has recently revealed that she doesn’t have a name for her new baby yet.

 Chrissy Teigen may be struggling with baby names, but there’s one thing she is certain about: she doesn’t want to see President Donald Trump’s manhood.
 This is what the model wrote in her latest tweet.
-But one does not talk about the Trump’s phallus for no reason.
+But one does not talk about Trump’s phallus for no reason.
 The tweet in question came in response to Claude Taylor’s tweet, in which he attempted to interpret a recent interview of Michael Avenatti, the lawyer of adult film actress Stormy Daniels.

 In his tweet, Taylor paraphrased the lawyer of Daniels, who has been embroiled in a heated legal battle with President Trump over an alleged affair.
 After Avenatti’s appearance on MSNBC, Taylor attempted to decipher the lawyer’s interview by assuming that he was trying to tell that Daniels has “photos of Trump’s penis.”